cgewecke/hardhat-gas-reporter/README.md

 ## Funding

-You can support [hardhat-gas-reporter via DRIPS][11], a protocol that helps you direct money to packages in your dependency tree.
+You can support [hardhat-gas-reporter via DRIPS][11], a public goods protocol that helps you direct funding to packages in your dependency tree.

 [1]: https://github.com/wolflo/evm-opcodes/blob/main/gas.md#appendix---dynamic-gas-costs